steqeq/0000/docs/reference/gpu-arch-specs.rst

   Size of the level 3 cache.
 Shared by all compute units on the same GCD.
 Caches data and instructions.
 Graphics L1 Cache (RDNA only)
-  An additional cache level, that only exists in RDNA architectures.
+  An additional cache level that only exists in RDNA architectures.
 Local to a work group processor.
 L1 Vector Cache (CDNA/GCN only)
   Size of the level 1 vector data cache.
 Local to a compute unit.
 This is the L0